limonAgrio84/ToDoList/README.md

 # ToDoList
-is just a toDo list, if you want to use all it's feature i recommend to write in the input the command {man++} whihout the keys.
+is just a toDo list, if you want to use all it's features I recommend to write in the input the command {man++} whihout the keys.